Access support 24/7 in a mental health crisis

 Other support

-• Help with medicines — for patients under our care, our Trust pharmacy teams offers a dedicated helpline providing advice and support.
-Trust patients with any questions or concerns about the medicines they are taking can call our Medicines Helpline on 020 3513 6829, Monday to Friday from 9am - 5pm, to speak to one of our pharmacists.
-Our MindMeds app can also help to log and keep track of medication - patients can download it today on Android or Apple.
+• Help with medicines — If you are under our care, our pharmacy team provides a dedicated helpline for advice and support.
+If you have any questions about your medication, you can call our Medicines Helpline on 020 3513 6829, Monday to Friday, 9am–5pm, to speak with a pharmacist.
+You can also use our MindMeds app to log and keep track of your medication.
+It’s available to download on both Android and Apple devices.

 • Via the NHS website — find further information and advice about getting support for your mental health on the NHS website.